coeneisma/pdftextclusteR/README.md

 [![Lifecycle:
 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 [![R-CMD-check](https://github.com/coeneisma/pdftextclusteR/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/coeneisma/pdftextclusteR/actions/workflows/R-CMD-check.yaml)

 <!-- badges: end -->

-The \[pdftools\] package is available for importing PDF files.
+The [pdftools](https://docs.ropensci.org/pdftools/) package is available for importing PDF files.
 However, this package does not work optimally when importing PDF files with multiple columns and text boxes.
+Since the`pdftools::pdf_text()` function from the `pdftools` package processes text line by line, it often fails to maintain the context of the text.
+As a result, the output may contain sentences with unrelated fragments of text from different parts of the page.
+Words that are not placed in the correct context are unsuitable for text analysis.

-This package uses a Density-Based Spatial Clustering algorithm to determine which words are (likely) associated with each other.
+However, the words grouped into clusters by this package using a Density-Based Spatial Clustering algorithm are likely to be contextually related and thus suitable for text analysis.

+See `vignette("pdftextclusteR")` for more information on the usage of the package.

 ## Installation